NatalieTanML/cs536-assignments/assignments/assignment2/README.md

 #### The learning bridge code

 The [`bridge.py`](assignments/assignment2/p4rt-src/bridge.py) script under the `assignments/assignment2/p4rt-src` folder implements the logic of a learning bridge.
 Please invest sometime going through the code to understand its various components in detail.
-You will be working with similar functions when implenenting your custom learning switch.
+You will be working with similar functions when implementing your custom learning switch.

 The most important function to look at is [`ProcPacketIn()`](assignments/assignment2/p4rt-src/bridge.py#L71) that receives and processes all packets entering the switch.
 There are two main stages of this fucntion:
 - **Packet parsing stage ([line 87](assignments/assignment2/p4rt-src/bridge.py#L87)).** <br>The bridge parses the ingress port, as metadata, and the Ethernet header of each incoming packet, and forwards it to the learing stage.